 After breakfast and check out, your private tour guide will pick you up for the drive to Bac Ha market (travel time approximately 2.5 hours).
 Arriving at Bac Ha, you will visit the big market and the colorful ethnic people of the Flower H’mong, Phu La and Dao Tuyen minorities, who gather here to buy and sell their handicraft products.
 After spending the morning exploring the market, your lunch will be served at a local restaurant.

-After lunch you will go downhill to start a short walk to Trung Do Village which is home to the Tay minority.
+After lunch, you will go downhill to start a short walk to Trung Do Village which is home to the Tay minority.
 Here you can visit a traditional Tay house.
-You will then travel by boat through amazing countryside to Bao Nhai Village.
+You will then travel by boat through the amazing countryside to Bao Nhai Village.

 Overnight in Hanoi